Engineering

 Why this CV works

-- Clearly outline the tech stack you’ve worked with in previous roles on your software engineer CV.
+- Be clear about the tech stack you’ve worked in at prior positions on your software engineer resume.
 It’s also a good idea to mention which programming languages and frameworks you’re most comfortable using.
+As a rule of thumb, only include a programming language on your resume if you can whiteboard coding solutions in that language.

 View more software engineer resumes >